atolat/skiplevel-ai/README.md

 - A journal
 - A fancy OKR dashboard

-It’s your career’s **version control system**—without the gatekeepers.
+It's your career's **version control system**—without the gatekeepers.

 ---